marcodeangelis/stochastic-area-metric/README.md

 >*Disclaimer 1:* While this code has been optimized to deal with large data sizes, it is by no means the most efficient implementation.
 We always look to improve the efficiency of the code taking advantage of the most recent features of vector programming.

 >*Disclaimer 2:* The stochastic area metric can be efficiently computed with SciPy using `scipy.stats.wasserstein_distance(x,y)`.
 So why reinventing the wheel?
-Our code can compute the area metric between tensors element-wise, i.e. when `x` and `y` have compatible but multiple dimensions.
+Our code can compute the area metric between tensors elementwise, i.e. when `x` and `y` have compatible but multiple dimensions.
 Moreover, we provide code for computing the area metric of a mixture of CDFs, for producing confidence bands, as well as for plotting.

 ## Theory

 The stochastic area metric is a **metric** in the very sense of the word.
 Although it is often referred to as *Wasserstein distance* or *Kantorovich-Rubinstein distance*, it is indeed a metric and coincides with the area between the two cumulative distributions or CDFs (see [1] for more).
 Despite its popularity has recently peaked with the work of Villani et al. on optimal transport, the metric has been around for longer than generally believed.
 Some say that the very notion of metric came around with Frechet while attempting to establish a distance between probability distributions.

 ## Use this code:
 * To compute the area between two or multiple 1d cumulative distributions (CDFs) obtained from empirical tabular data.
-The area metric will be computed element-wise, assuming the first dimension as the *repetitions* dimension.
+The area metric will be computed elementwise, assuming the first dimension as the *repetitions* dimension.

 * To compute the area metric of the envelope of a mixture of cumulative distributions.